Twitter Savages Zoe Saldana For Saying Hollywood Bullied Donald Trump, Is She Right?

 Notable exceptions to Hollywood’s rejection of Trump include Kanye West, Steve Harvey, Stacey Dash, Scott Baio, Stephen Baldwin, Paris Hilton, and Kidman.

-For a refresher on some of the big Hollywood stars who were highly vocal about having an issue with Trump include among many, Judd Apatow, Rosie O’Donnell, Joy Behar, Barbra Streisand, Robert De Niro, Whoopi Goldberg, Charlie Sheen, Natalie Maine, Debra Messing, Amy Schumer, Katy Perry, Bette Midler, Cher, Kirk Douglas, Mark Ruffalo, Mark Hamill, Lena Dunham, Michael Moore, Alec Baldwin — and most recently — Meryl Streep, who used her Lifetime Achievement Award acceptance speech at this year’s Golden Globes to slate Trump.
+Some of the big Hollywood stars who were highly vocal about having an issue with Trump include, among many, Judd Apatow, Rosie O’Donnell, Joy Behar, Barbra Streisand, Robert De Niro, Whoopi Goldberg, Charlie Sheen, Natalie Maine, Debra Messing, Amy Schumer, Katy Perry, Bette Midler, Cher, Kirk Douglas, Mark Ruffalo, Mark Hamill, Lena Dunham, Michael Moore, Alec Baldwin, and most recently, Meryl Streep, who used her Lifetime Achievement Award acceptance speech at this year’s Golden Globes to slate Trump.

-Inevitably, Trump snarked about Streep’s speech in an infamous Twitter rants, in which he blasted Streep as “overrated” and a “Hillary lover.”
+Inevitably, Trump snarked about Streep’s speech in an infamous Twitter rant, in which he blasted Streep as “overrated” and a “Hillary lover.”

 Meanwhile, many Twitter users took to the platform to vent about Saldana, even though she didn’t actually praise Trump.

-Noted writer Michael Arceneaux, withered, “Zoe Saldana is the same person who said she couldn’t complain about racism in Hollywood because her president is Black.”
+Noted writer Michael Arceneaux wrote, “Zoe Saldana is the same person who said she couldn’t complain about racism in Hollywood because her president is Black.”

 One online user, identifying herself as a feminist, wrote, “I’m not mad a Zoe Saldana’s comments because I get where she’s coming from.
 But this colorblind kumbaya BS she believes about Trump is sad.”